MicrosoftDocs/security/zero-trust/azure-infrastructure-networking.md

 1. Select the GatewaySubnet in the **Subnet** drop-down.
 1. Select **OK**.

-Here is an example.
+Here's an example.

 :::image type="content" source="media/hub/hub-associate-subnet.png" alt-text="Screenshot of associating subnets." lightbox="media/hub/hub-associate-subnet.png":::

-Your gateway will now forward traffic intended for spoke VNets to the Azure Firewall.
+The gateway now forwards traffic intended for spoke VNets to the Azure Firewall.

 ### Configure spoke subnet routing

 This process assumes that you already have a route table attached to your spoke VNet subnets, with a default route to forward traffic to the Azure Firewall.
 This is most often accomplished by a rule that forwards traffic for CIDR range 0.0.0.0/0, often called a quad-zero route.

-Here is an example.
+Here's an example.

 :::image type="content" source="media/hub/hub-spoke-routing.png" alt-text="Screenshot of configuring spoke subnet routing for default route traffic." lightbox="media/hub/hub-spoke-routing.png":::

-This process disables the propagation of routes from the gateway, which will enable the default route to take traffic intended to the on-premise networks.
+This process disables the propagation of routes from the gateway, which enables the default route to take traffic intended to the on-premises networks.

 > [!NOTE]
 > Resources, such as Application Gateways, that require internet access to function should not receive this route table.
 They should have their own route table to allow their necessary functions, such as what is outlined in the article [Zero-trust network for web applications with Azure Firewall and Application Gateway](/azure/architecture/example-scenario/gateway/application-gateway-before-azure-firewall).